Positivstellens\"atze for polynomial matrices with universal quantifiers: Introduction

 where each $\sigma_j$, $j=0,1,\ldots,s$, are SOS polynomials.
 They also investigated the corresponding moment problem on the semialgebraic set $\mathcal{U}$.
 As an important application, their results could be used to solve semi-infinite optimization problems which are highly challenging.

 Most Positivstellens\"atze could be generalized to the matrix setting that both $f$ and $g_j$'s are polynomial matrices.
 Scherer and Hol \cite{SH2006} developed a matrix-version of Putinar's Positivstellensatz.
-Cimpri{\v c} \cite{CIMPRIC2011} extended Krivine-Stengle Positivstellensatz to the case of polynomial matrices with polynomial constraints.
+Cimpri{\v c} \cite{CIMPRIC2011} extended the Krivine-Stengle Positivstellensatz to the case of polynomial matrices with polynomial constraints.
 A matrix version of Handelman's Positivstellensatz was proposed in \cite{LD2018}.
 Building on Scherer and Hol's Positivstellensatz, Dinh et al. \cite{DHL2021} generalized the classical Schm\"udgen, Putinar-Vasilescu, and Dickinson–Povh Positivstellens\"atze to the polynomial matrix setting.
 Given the projections of two semialgebraic sets defined by polynomial matrix inequalities (PMI), Klep and Nie \cite{KN2020} provided a matrix Positivstellensatz with lifting polynomials to determine whether one is contained in the other.
 These generalizations have a wide range of applications, particularly in areas such as optimal control, systems theory \cite{HL2006,HL2012,ichihara2009optimal,pozdyayev2014atomic,vanantwerp2000tutorial}.

 Computing SOS-structured representations involved in Positivstellens\"atze could be typically cast as semidefinite programs (SDP).
-However, the size of the SDPs grows rapidly with the problem dimension.
-Hence from the perspective of computation, it becomes appealing to develop sparse versions of Positivstellens\"atze for sparse data, e.g., correlative sparsity \cite{MWG2024,LasserreSparsity,WKKM2006}, term sparsity \cite{MWG2024,magron2023sparse,wang3,wang2021tssos,wang2022cs}, and matrix (chordal) sparsity \cite{zheng2019chordal, ZF2023}.
+However, the size of the SDPs grows rapidly with the dimension of the problem.
+Hence, from the perspective of computation, it becomes appealing to develop sparse versions of Positivstellens\"atze for sparse data, e.g., correlative sparsity \cite{MWG2024,LasserreSparsity,WKKM2006}, term sparsity \cite{MWG2024,magron2023sparse,wang3,wang2021tssos,wang2022cs}, and matrix (chordal) sparsity \cite{zheng2019chordal, ZF2023}.

-Due to estimation errors or lack of information, the data of real-world problems often involve uncertainty.
+Due to estimation errors or lack of information, the data from real-world problems often involve uncertainty.
 As a result, ensuring the robustness of PMIs over a prescribed set with uncertainty is crucial for some safety-critical applications with little tolerance for failure \cite{BBC2011}.
 Consequently, Positivstellens\"atze for polynomial matrices with UQs will be a powerful mathematical tool for addressing this issue, which serves as the primary motivation for this work.
 Precisely, consider the semialgebraic set

 where $G(\bx, \by)\in\bS[\bx,\by]^q$ (the set of $q\times q$ symmetric polynomial matrices in $\bx$ and $\by$), and $\Y\subset\RR^m$ is closed.
 The goal of this paper is to provide certificates for positive definiteness of a $p\times p$ symmetric polynomial matrix $F(\bx)\in\bS[\bx]^p$ over $\X$.